jmbealer/my-knowledge-base/unsorted-org/org-old/organizations/melvil-decimal-system.md

    621.3 "Electrical engineering"
    621.4 "Heat engineering"
    621.5 "Pneumatic machinery" + "Compressed air" + "Refrigeration and refrigerating machinery" 621.6 "Fans (Machinery)" + "Pumping machinery" 621.7 "Production engineering" + "Factories" + "Machine-shop practice"
-   # 621.8 seems to be a grab bag of both general and specific ME
+# 621.8 Seems to Be a Grab Bag of both General and Specific ME
    621.8 Other mechanical engineering topics
    621.9 "Machine-tools"
   622 "Mining engineering" + "Mines and mineral resources" 623 "Military engineering" + "Marine engineering" 624 "Bridges" + "Roofs" + "Civil engineering"
   625 "Railroads" (from engineering perspectives) + "Roads"
-  # 626 is unassigned but gets used at FLP for canals and irrigation
+# 626 Is Unassigned but Gets Used at FLP for Canals and Irrigation
   627 "Hydraulic engineering" + "Ocean engineering" + "Rivers" + "Harbors"
   628 "Sanitary engineering" + "Sanitation" + "Water-supply"
   629 Other branches of engineering